wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 * Update `docs/readme.txt`: version needs to be changed, content updated.
 * Update `docs/release.md`: also version and reset SHA-1 sums to zeroes.
 * Update `docs/changes.txt`: update the date on the release line.
+  For the development releases the list of changes is maintained in Git notes as explained in that file itself.
+Replace these notes with the actual changes following the instructions there (and don't forget to restore them later).
 * Update the date in the manual (`docs/doxygen/mainpages/manual.h`).
 * Update the release announcement post in `docs/publicity/announce.txt`.
 * Update `docs/msw/binaries.md`: at least the version, but possibly also